Back to School While Co-Parenting

 Communication is Key

-The beginning of the school year often comes with an abundance of forms and information sent home from the school.
+The beginning of the school year often brings an abundance of forms and information sent home by the school.
 If you share legal custody with the other parent, both of you should be aware of this information.
-Familiarize yourself with whatever communication app the school uses (and remember it might not be the same as last year!).
+Familiarize yourself with the school’s communication app (and remember it might not be the same as last year!).
 Some common school communication apps include Schoology, Remind, ClassDojo and Seesaw.
-Each parent should have a separate account on the app to ensure both are being informed of the important information.
+Each parent should have a separate account on the app to ensure both are being informed of the vital information.
 This streamlines the process and eliminates the potential issue of one parent not sharing this information with the other.
 Similarly, this is a good time to check the emergency contacts listed and individuals authorized to pick up the children from school.
 Typically, both parents should be listed to ensure that there are no issues in an emergency or when the school needs to contact a parent regarding the child.

 The start of school also typically means the start of fall sports or other extracurricular activities.
-Ensure that you know the child’s schedule for these events and its impact on your custody time.
-Typically, you are responsible for getting your child to the practice or rehearsal if it is on your custody time.
+Ensure you know the child’s schedule for these events and how they affect your custody time.
+Typically, you are responsible for getting your child to the practice or rehearsal during your custody time.
 Consult with your specific Custody Order.

-There are several co-parenting apps or shared calendars that can make communication much easier and can simplify your life.
-Apps like Our Family Wizard, Appclose or even a shared Google Calendar or Microsoft Outlook Calendar are often used to ensure that both parents are informed of important events or dates, including extracurricular activities, school pictures, doctors’ appointments etc.
+There are several co-parenting apps or shared calendars that can make communication much easier and simplify your life.
+Apps like Our Family Wizard, Appclose, or even a shared Google Calendar or Microsoft Outlook Calendar are often used to ensure that both parents are informed of important events and dates, including extracurricular activities, school pictures, and doctors’ appointments.

 Contentious Relationships

-September seems to be filled with back-to-school nights, meet-the-teacher and other similar nights.
+September seems to be filled with back-to-school nights, meet-the-teacher nights, and similar events.
 And later in the fall, there are parent-teacher conferences.
 And if you share multiple children, this can result in a lot of contact between the parents.
 While the preference is for co-parents to attend these events and show up for the child together, there are certainly situations where this is not possible or advisable, particularly in situations of domestic violence.
-In these cases, communicate with your co-parent to come up with a plan.
+In these cases, communicate with your co-parent to develop a plan.
 For example, you may choose to alternate or otherwise divide up your attendance.

 Focus on your Child

-This time of year can be exciting, frustrating or scary for your child.
-Try to set aside disagreements with your co-parent and certainly shield your child from any conflict that exists.
+This time of year can be exciting, frustrating, or scary for your child.
+Try to set aside disagreements with your co-parent, and certainly shield your child from any conflict.
 Focus on doing what you can to ensure your child has a good start to the school year.

-If you need assistance with custody case or have questions about legal matters affecting your family, Contact us to schedule a consultation.
-Enjoy the rest of your summer and we hope you and your family have a fantastic start to the school year!
+If you need assistance with a custody case or have questions about legal matters affecting your family, contact us to schedule a consultation.
+Enjoy the rest of your summer, and we hope you and your family have a fantastic start to the school year!